EduDose

 • EduDose has provided this test in both English and Hindi medium.

-Which of the following European Colonisers did not have a settlement on the Eastern Coast of India?
+Which one of the following was not a French settlement in India?

 The first to come and last to leave India were: